Meningioma

 In addition, meningioma can be further described based on how the cells look under a microscope (its histological characteristics).
 Features that may distinguish these subtypes include the size and shape of the tumor cells.
 There are many histopathological subtypes described.

 Symptoms of meningioma vary greatly depending on the size and location of the tumor.
-Most meningiomas are slow-growing, and may not cause symptoms initially.
+Most meningiomas are slow-growing and may not cause symptoms initially.
 Symptoms commonly arise when the tumor is large enough apply pressure on surrounding brain tissue, which can interfere with normal brain functions.
 Symptoms of meningioma may include the following:

 - Headache